LemonBench/LemonBench/README.md

 # LemonBench - Linux Server Benchmark Toolkit

-English Docs | 简体中文文档

-Current Version: 20200318 Intl BetaVersion
+Current Version: 20200426 Intl BetaVersion

+- LemonBench v2 coming soon :)

+- This version (20200426) of LemonBench v1 is the final Functional Update.
+It may not update to any new version if there is not any critical issues or configuration failure.

 LemonBench is a simple Linux Server Evaluation & Benchmark Toolkit, written in Shell Script.